Introduction

 Workflow Example

-- Extract Data from Revit: Utilise the Revit API to extract necessary data attributes and parameters from your model elements.
-This includes dimensions, material specifications, and other metadata relevant for costing purposes.
+Extract Data from Revit: Utilise the Revit API to extract necessary data attributes and parameters from your model elements.
+This includes dimensions, material specifications, assembly codes, and other metadata relevant for costing purposes.
+Shared parameters such as

-- Data Mapping: Create a mapping schema that links extracted data with corresponding SAP cost codes.
+Data Mapping: Create a mapping schema that links extracted data with corresponding SAP cost codes.
 This translates specific BIM model elements into financial components understood by SAP.
+The mapping schema is typically maintained in a centralised configuration file or a lightweight database, allowing the rules to be updated without modifying the integration code itself.
+For example, a rule might state: "All Revit elements with Assembly Code B2010 and Phase value 'Substructure' map to WBS element PRJ-0042-B20."

-- Automated Updates: As the project progresses, the integrated system can automatically update changes in Revit to SAP, ensuring that any design modifications or field changes are reflected in the financial model swiftly.
+Automated Updates: As the project progresses, the integrated system can automatically update changes in Revit to SAP, ensuring that any design modifications or field changes are reflected in the financial model swiftly.
+A scheduled synchronisation job — triggered nightly or after each model synchronisation in a cloud-based environment such as Autodesk Construction Cloud — keeps both systems aligned without manual intervention.

 Real-World Example